 However, the segment-based system does offer a typically reliable means of identifying your target.

-While the ACE 350 does not have adjustable frequency settings, it does allow the user to adjust sensitivity.
+While the ACE 350 does not have adjustable frequency settings, it does allow the user to adjust the sensitivity.

 The ability to adjust sensitivity is vital, especially if you’re in an area of high ground mineralization.